 “I was fighting to live,” she says, “and it was such a hard fight physically and emotionally.
 I had no fear of death.
 I am fully confident that this world is not the end.
 I had the hope of being with Jesus.
 And I wasn’t sure that I could keep that fight going.
 But I realized, No, it’s not just about me.
 I was determined to keep fighting.
 I did it for my family, to experience with them the joys we have in this world, as well as the hardships.”

 Rebekah’s physical condition began to improve after she underwent a tracheotomy.
 A tube inserted in her windpipe allowed a ventilator to push oxygen into her one working lung.
 As long as she needed the ventilator, Rebekah remained in the CVICU.
 Although the breathing tube was removed after a month – she still required breathing support.
 She was discharged from the CVICU and sent to a rehab hospital to learn to use a BiPAP machine, similar to the CPAP machine used by people with sleep apnea.

 And then at last, Rebekah went home.
 In early fall 2015 — a year after her surgery — an echocardiogram showed that her heart was healing.
 She was given the go-ahead to begin exercising.

-It doesn’t much matter whether you attribute Rebekah’s survival to the expertise and knowledge of Dr. David and the PMCC, to her faith, to the steadfastness and love of her husband or to a higher power.
+Rebekah attributes her survival to the providential hand of God, the expertise of Dr. David and the PMCC, and the steadfastness and love of her husband and family.
 She is, against all reason, in defiance of every prognosis but one: alive.